What Are HECM Loans: The Only Guide You Need

 - In–home care

-How to Qualify for a Reverse Mortgage Loan
+How to Qualify for a HECM Loan

 It’s simple and easy to qualify for a reverse mortgage:

-- (or at least 60 years old for a Smartfi Choice Jumbo Reverse Mortgage)**
+- The borrower must be at least 62 years old for a HECM (or at least 60 years old for Smartfi’s Choice Jumbo Reverse Mortgage)**

 - The property must have an acceptable appraisal